Explainer: What are coronavirus antibody tests?

 It is not yet clear how many tests will be needed - but that number could run into the hundreds of millions - or when supplies will be adequate.
 More than 60 vendors have notified the U.S. Food and Drug Administration of plans to release antibody tests, Theel said.

 The FDA will allow release of some tests without standard review if developers determine they are accurate.
-Abbott Laboratories launched a lab-based IgG antibody test on Wednesday without going through FDA review and is expecting to ship nearly one million tests this week alone.
+Abbott Laboratories (ABT.N) launched a lab-based IgG antibody test on Wednesday without going through FDA review and is expecting to ship nearly one million tests this week alone.

 Dozens of manufacturers are also seeking FDA approval for antibody tests under an accelerated emergency review process.
 Earlier this month, Cellex Inc became the first company to win emergency approval for an ELISA test.

-BioMedomics Inc and Becton Dickinson and Co have launched a point-of-care finger-prick test and said they expect to supply more than one million tests over the coming months.
+BioMedomics Inc and Becton Dickinson and Co (BDX.N) have launched a point-of-care finger-prick test and said they expect to supply more than one million tests over the coming months.

 As tests flood the market, accuracy will vary, Theel warned.
 “We have to make sure the test we are using is giving us the most accurate results,” she said.